 Golden Cup is a printing factory located in China’s manufacturing heartland Dongguan, Guangdong Province.
 Since 2017, the factory has been running a Child Friendly Space (CFS) to accommodate the children of workers during the summer holidays – an initiative the factory embraced after realising that a significant number of their workers were migrant parents in need of a childcare service during the summer months.

-In the first year of the programme, Golden Cup received support and training from IETP and implementation partner CCRCSR to open and operate the space.
-Since the factory had gained the expertise to run the space, in their second year, IETP provided gift sponsorship to the children and necessary help to support Golden Cup when they needed.
+In the first year of the programme, Golden Cup received support and training and The Centre helped to open and operate the space.
+Since the factory had gained the expertise to run the space, in their second year, the factory received a gift sponsorship to the children and necessary help to support Golden Cup when they needed.
 Even during the tumultuous year of COVID-19, Golden Cup continued to run the centre, providing relief to parents while giving children the chance to spend more time with their parents in a fun environment.

 We were curious to find out their motivations for investing in the space and running it long-term, and what impacts it has had on their business.
 In this interview, we talk to Daisy Dai, programme supervisor at Golden Cup.